 Whenever any reader plans of reading a horror short fiction his journey end with some of the great names of horror writing like Edgar Ellan Poe, Shirley Jackson, H.P Lovecraft, and Stephen King.

 These masters of horror fiction gave the literary world some of the best horror short stories which are still loved by readers of horror fiction.

 The list of famous horror short stories follows the works of these great writers of horror short fiction.

-Our first three listings of Famous Horror short stories contain the eerie tales of Edgar Ellan Poe.
+Our first three listings of best & famous horror short stories contain the eerie tales of Edgar Ellan Poe.
 Also regarded as the master of horror short stories and one of those brilliant minds in short horror fiction writing, Poe’s quick and short horror tales are the best picks for your horror craving.

 1. The Tell-Tale Heart

 The Tell Tale Heart was first published in 1843 but is still loved and read by fans of horror fiction.